eneskemalergin/Data_Structures_and_Algorithms/Chapter6/README.md

 ### To Do List:

-- [ ] Finish chapter notes in ipynb
+- [X] Finish chapter notes in ipynb
+- [X] Define and Implement Node Class to use in following Implementations
 - [ ] Define and Implement Single Linked List Implementation
 - [ ] Add examples and verify that Linked List Structure is Working
 - [ ] Define and Implement Bag ADT using Linked Lists